What is Agile Training (And Is It Worth It)?

 The terms Agile and Scrum have been out in the marketplace for several years.
-Many organizations successfully use Agile and related implementation methodologies (Scrum, Kanban, Lean, XP) every day.
+Many organizations successfully use Agile principles and related frameworks (Scrum, Kanban, Lean, eXtreme Programming) every day.

 But what do these terms really mean to organizations attempting to implement these concepts and methods?
 And how can you get started if you’ve never done it before?
 There are a lot of options, but how can you ensure your organization does not waste time or resources on the road to Agile adoption?

 In this post, we answer common questions about Agile training and make the case for finding and selecting the right course.
-This could help you learn more about Agile and Scrum, select the right training program, or help you sell your boss on the value of training as a necessary first step to Agile transformation.
+We’ll provide a quick overview of Agile and Scrum, show you how to select the right training program, and help you sell your boss on the value of training as a necessary first step to Agile transformation.

 What is Agile?

-Agile is primarily a way of thinking about software development (and to a greater extent, solving problems and delivering value).
-The implementation methods are how the principles of Agile are applied in a real-world project, program or effort.
-The most well-known methods of implementing Agile include Scrum, Kanban, and eXtreme Programming (XP), with Scrum being the most prevalently used.
+Agile is primarily a way of thinking about software development but it’s also about solving problems and delivering value.
+The most well-known methods of implementing Agile on a real-world project, program, or effort include Scrum, Kanban, and eXtreme Programming (XP), with Scrum being the most widely used.

-Agile training is an ideal way to level-set your organization or project team on the basic concepts of Agile and associated implementation methodologies.
-While a lot of people talk about using Agile, there are many misconceptions and misunderstandings about the distinctions between them.
+Agile training is a way to improve project performance by teaching the basic concepts of Agile to an organization or team and how to implement it.
+While a lot of people talk about using Agile, there are many misunderstandings about the distinctions between different methods.
 Training can help expose the underlying Agile concepts and clarify the differences between the various implementation methods.

-Often when organizations describe problems with “Agile” they are actually describing challenges with executing an Agile methodology.
-Having all project team members attend common training ideally, in the same class, can mitigate some of these issues.
+Often when organizations describe problems with “Agile” they are actually describing challenges with executing an Agile method.
+Having all project team members attend common training, ideally in the same class, can mitigate some of these issues.

-When an entire team can hear the same message, concepts, and implementation tactics simultaneously a common language and perspective is established.
-This shared understanding strongly increases the probability of the team inspecting and adapting together using a common language and practices.
-Thus reducing the conflicts in the future.
-This commonality is best obtained via project teams attending the same training, the same class if at all possible.
+When an entire team can hear the same message, concepts, and implementation tactics simultaneously a common language and perspective are established.
+This shared understanding strongly increases the probability of the team inspecting and adapting together thus reducing future conflicts.

-The CSPO teaches teams and organizations how their visions, goals, ideas, and requirements can be effectively defined and refined so that Scrum teams can produce valuable solutions based on these needs.
+The CSPO teaches teams and organizations how their visions, goals, ideas, and requirements can be effectively defined and refined so that Scrum teams can produce valuable solutions based on the uncovered needs.
 The CSPO also teaches how prioritization, planning, and forecasting works on Scrum teams.

 As with most professional education, it is recommended the classes be held away from the primary work environment.
 This will reduce interruptions and encourage concentration.

-After training, it is common for teams to solicit the assistance of an Agile/Scrum coach.
-A coach is used to assist in the real-world application of the concepts and tactics.
-While training is critical in establishing a baseline of understanding, coaches are incredibly useful in taking those concepts to “the real world.”
+After training, it is common for teams to solicit the assistance of an Agile coach.
+A coach is used to assist in the real-world application of Agile concepts and tactics.
+While training is critical in establishing a baseline understanding, coaches are incredibly useful in taking those concepts to the real world.
 This is especially important given the nuances of each project team and business environment.